Concordia Expeditions - Classic Trips to Pakistan

 Situated at the crossroads of history, Pakistan is a land of marvelous contrasts.
 From its southern desert plains to the terraced green fields of Askolie in the north (the last village before K-2), Pakistan drenches the senses with mountain majesty and exotic tribal cultures.

-give way to the Punjabi plains and vast agricultural lands.
+Moving north, the endless white sandy beaches of the Arabian Sea give way to the Punjabi plains and vast agricultural lands.
 Then comes the great gash of the Indus Gorge and countless snow-locked peaks along the border with China and the former Central Asian republics of the Soviet Union.

 Through the ages many civilizations settled along the banks of the mighty Indus River.
 The Indus, father of rivers, begins its journey in the remote peaks of the Sub-continent.
 Coursing in roiling fury through the Indus Gorge, the Indus is edged by the fragile ribbon of the Karakoram Highway (KKH).